-Recommended Coworking Spaces in Ulan-Ude and nearby
+Top Coworking Spaces in Ulan-Ude and Nearby

-Recent Reviews in Ulan-Ude
+Recent Reviews of Shared Office Space in Ulan-Ude

 A precursor for tantalizing Mongolia, Ulan-Ude is the Buryat (Mongolian people) capital in Eastern Siberia.
 Founded in 1666 as a Cossack fort, it was at that time named "Udinsk".
 Historically a layover point on the tea-caravan route from China, it was a closed city until the 1980s because of its secret military plants.
 Located about 100km from Lake Baikal, sitting where the Selenga and the Uda Rivers meet, it is a cozy city awash in Mongol-Buddhist culture.
 A prosperous trading town between the Khamar-Daban and Ulan-Burgasy Mountain ranges, it became a hub for the Trans-Siberian Railway with the locomotive manufacturing industry dominating the economy.
 There is a wonderful melting pot of Buddhism, Orthodox Christianity and Shamanism reflected in its exotic and friendly welcome to tourists.